 There are two reasons we can see a problem as a problem: it is to be resolved and not sure how we can find the best solution, and perhaps there will be a conflict about the best solution.
 Most of us tend to be “contradictory.”
 We are not comfortable dealing with conflict and we are feeling like something bad is going to happen.
 A better problem-solving process is for us and our organization to be more “conflict-friendly” and “conflict-able”.

 There are two important things to remember about problems and conflicts: They will always happen and they will have the opportunity to improve the system and relationships.
-They actually provide us information that we can use to fix the fixing requirements and to do a better job.
+They actually provide us with information that we can use to fix the fixing requirements and do a better job.
 Looking at this, we can start talking about almost all the problems!

 Because people are solving problems, the biggest challenge is to immediately surpass the tendency to come up with a solution.
 Let me tell it again.
 Troubleshooting The most common mistake is trying to find a solution.
 This is a mistake because it tries to give the solution at the beginning of the process, while all we need is a solution at the end of the process.